Pallas-Yllästunturi National Park

 - The park was established in 2005 and covers 1022 square kilometres.

 - The area is dominated by a chain of fells about a hundred kilometers long and the taiga forests of the northern coniferous forest zone.

 - There are several reasons for the popularity of the area.
 According to a visitor survey, visitors especially appreciate the area’s landscapes, extensive network of trails, general cleanliness and safety.

-Pallas-Yllästunturi National Park has dozens of different hiking and skiing trails that are suitable for hikers of all levels.
+- In the area has dozens of different hiking and skiing trails that are suitable for hikers of all levels.
 Along the routes you can see the nature of the national park in many ways.
 Some of the routes take you to the tops of the fells, and some introduce the area’s forest nature and landscapes.

 - National Park covers a wide area and there are several starting points for the trails.
 The visitor centres provide the best advice for different parts of the park.

 - Pallas-Yllästunturi National Park is suitable for inexperienced and experienced hikers, trekkers, skiers, cyclists, and for families with children.
 Lots of services and trails also for the disabled.

 You can leave your review at the bottom of this page!
 Enjoy your visit!